jjvanzon/JJs-Reference-Architecture/Server Architecture.md

 <TODO: Write something about this.
 Include:

 - Explain DEV, TEST and PROD.
 And ACC.
 And then also the INTERNAL and EXTERNAL production environments and their benefits, mostly with regards to publishing.
-Use the prefix ACC, instead of ACCEPTANCE, because the prefix goes all over the place e.g. ACC\_BuildlingBlocksDB instead of ACCEPTANCE\_BuildlingBlocksDB.
-But then again I like this better: acceptance.electroluxservice.JJ-bv.nl >
+Use the prefix ACC, instead of ACCEPTANCE, because the prefix goes all over the place e.g. ACC\_MySystemDB instead of ACCEPTANCE\_MySystemsDB.
+But then again I like this better: acceptance.mysystem.jjvanzon.io >

 ### Folders